mozman/ezdxf/docs/source/dxfentities/point.rst

 .. class:: Point(GraphicEntity)

 A point at location *point*, *dxftype* is POINT.
-Create points in layouts and blocks by factory function :meth:`~Layout.add_point`.
+Create points in layouts and blocks by factory function :meth:`~ezdxf.modern.layouts.Layout.add_point`.

 DXF Attributes for Point
 ------------------------